TonyPhipps/SIEM/hardening/operational-technology.md

 # Strictly control network access to PLC devices
 - Configure firewall rules or access control list (ACL) security features on PLCs or programmable controllers to allow only authorized communications between expected control system devices.
 Block access from unauthorized or threat actor-controlled IP addresses, such as those associated with hosting providers

+# Segment IT and OT networks
+- Segmenting critical systems and introducing a demilitarized zone for passing control data to enterprise logistics reduces the potential impact of cyber threats and reduces the risk of disruptions to essential OT operations [[CPG 2.F]](https://www.cisa.gov/cybersecurity-performance-goals-cpgs#NetworkSegmentation2F).

 # For controllers with a physical mode switch, place the physical mode switch into run position to prevent remote modification.